kris71990/kris-info/README.md

 # Kris Info

 Static webpage displaying information about Kris Sakarias, his portfolio and projects.
+It is live at www.ksakarias.com.

 ## Site Map